What is an Eye Emergency?

-If you get an acidic or caustic chemical in your eye (e.g., chemical burn), please stop reading this and irrigate your eye with clean contact lens solution, if none is available, you may use clean tap water.
+If you get an acidic or caustic chemical in your eye (e.g., chemical burn), irrigate your eye with clean contact lens solution, if none is available, you may use clean tap water.
 Do this for 15 minutes, and then go directly to the nearest emergency room.

 Mechanical Injury to the Eye

 If you mechanically injure your eye or something gets in your eye, DO NOT push on your eye.
 DO cover your eye with a rigid shield, if one is available.
-However, do not put anything under the shield that would press on your eye.
-A rigid shield can be fashioned from the bottom of a paper cup.
-Alternatively, put your glasses or sunglasses on, which will also provide protection.
+DO NOT put anything under the shield that would press on your eye.
+A pair of glasses or sunglasses will also provide protection.
+Alternatively a rigid shield can be fashioned from the bottom of a paper cup.

 Minor Eye Injury